 - Consumer-friendly webpage on substance use and pregnancy (with additional resources on Drug Affected Babies and Fetal Alcohol Spectrum Disorders): www.maine.gov/fas

 - Substance Use and Pregnancy Brochure

 Upcoming QC for Kids Webinars & Sessions

 - Eat Sleep Console Training: QC is hosting an ESC training with NNEPQUIN on October 30, 2018, at MMC for 10 hospital teams who are interested in learning about ESC and joining NNEPQIN.
 NNEPQIN is collecting data on substance exposed infants and hosts monthly case based webinars.
 QC has funding for this training from a MEHAF discretionary grant as the first work of the PQC.
-Registration will be sent out in July for the October training and there will be a webinar on September 11, 2018 at noon to provide information on the training.
-REGISTER for the overview session.
+For more information or to register for this event, please email Kayla Cole at firstname.lastname@example.org.

 - Perinatal Quality Collaborative: QC is developing a PQC steering committee of a multidisciplinary group of 10-15 members to improve maternal and newborn health in Maine..
 Please complete the Survey if you are interested in learning more about this work.